OTHER WORK

 Nigel was part of the cult Rock band Gnidrolog, formed in 1969 and disbanded in 1973.
 They released two albums in 1972, achieving little commercial success despite getting press attention and supporting major rock acts such as Genesis, David Bowie and The Kinks.
 It was thought the obscure and hard to pronounce name didn't help.
 They got back together in 1999, and released their 3rd album entitled Gnosis in 2000

-Since the mid 70's when he founded 'Plant Life' Nigel has been involved in music production.
-Plant Life was set up in 1976 with 'The Tannahill Weavers' as the first and most successful act.
+Nigel founded 'Plant Life' in 1976 when Steeleye took 6 months off.
+Nigel was also the Producer.
+The idea was to give Folk artists the chance to record like more polished, professional Rock artists had.
+'The Tannahill Weavers' were the first and most successful act.
 Nigel often played percussion on the label's releases.
 Wizz Jones also recorded on the label and it released the Maddy Prior Band' record 'Hooked on Winning'.

-Nigel also performed and recorded with the Maddy Prior Band as well as other Steleye solo projects like the 'King Of Elfland's Daughter' and Tim Harts Nursery Rhyme albums.
-The label wound up in about 1988 when Nigel started making plans to move to Australia.
+Nigel also performed and recorded with the Maddy Prior Band as well as other Steeleye solo projects like the 'King Of Elfland's Daughter' and Tim Harts Nursery Rhyme albums.
+The label wound up in about 1988 when Nigel moved to Australia although it was in 1982 when Nigel took a back seat when he focused on running his own recording studio.

 Pegasus is a recording Studio & Production Services Company owned and run by Nigel.
 He set it up when he moved to Australia in 1991.
 He still regularly performs with some local Cairns bands and helps out bands in the recording studios.